 Tongs turning over hush puppies to golden brown perfection.

-โ€‹Nevertheless, if you have leftover hush puppies, store them in an airtight container in the refrigerator for up to 5 days.
+Store leftover hush puppies in an airtight container in the refrigerator for up to 5 days.
 For the best results, reheat them in the air fryer or in the oven to try to get the crisp back.

-You may need to double the recipe depending on how many people you’re feeding because you will likely need more hush puppies than you’d think.
+You may need to double the recipe depending on how many people you’re feeding because you will likely need more hush puppies than you’d think!

 More Appetizer Recipes: